 Orthopedic surgeons from HSS are now integrated within Weill Cornell Medicine to provide care at NewYork-Presbyterian.
 Through this new collaboration, Weill Cornell Medicine physicians refer directly to HSS orthopedists at NewYork-Presbyterian.
 Patients will have the ability to manage their healthcare information anytime through the NewYork-Presbyterian and Weill Cornell Medicine portals.

-Dr. Hansen is an orthopedic surgeon with specialized training in orthopedic oncology and metabolic bone diseases.
+Dr. Hansen is a board certified orthopedic surgeon with specialized training in orthopedic oncology and metabolic bone diseases.
 He specializes in the treatment of bone and soft tissue tumors, and metabolic bone diseases such as osteoporosis and more unusual conditions.
 He also cares for patients with fractures and those in need of joint reconstruction.

 His research interests include metastatic bone disease, benign and malignant bone and soft tissue tumors, fracture healing, avascular necrosis, and osteoporosis treatment.
 Dr. Hansen strives to use evidence based practices and patient education to help formulate an individualized treatment plan for all of his patients.